Yes. You can contact Equifax to obtain a copy of your free Equifax credit report where:

 Commercial credit information

-- Details of credit enquiries that have been made on your for commercial credit.
+- Details of credit enquiries that have been made on you for commercial credit.
 Examples of commercial credit include a mobile phone contract or credit card for business use or a business loan.

 - Details of any overdue commercial credit accounts and other debts.

 File access information is also included.
 This outlines who has accessed your credit report.
-For consumer credit reporting, only credit providers and credit reporting bodies like Equifax can access your report under the requirements of the Privacy Act.
+For consumer credit reporting, only credit providers, affected information recipients, access seekers and credit reporting bodies like Equifax can access your report under the requirements of the Privacy Act.

-You can view a sample credit report here.
+You can view a sample Equifax credit report here.

 Many Australians aim to save, but not many people do.
 Here are a few simple tips that can help you along your saving journey.